 You also need to realize that property taxes can change quite a bit from what you may see online or from what they are when you initially purchase the home.
-A home may be taxed at a senior citizen rate when you buy it, and that will go away if you are not a senior citizen.
-A home may be taxed at an investor rate, and if you are going to live in the home as your primary residence that means your tax rate may go down.
+A home may be taxed at a senior citizen rate when you buy it.
+But that will go away if you are not a senior citizen.
+When buying a home that was a rental property a home may be taxed at an investor rate.
+And if you are going to live in the home as your primary residence that means your tax rate may go down.

 Be aware of how property taxes are calculated when you buy a property for budget purposes.
-Look up information on your property taxes before you buy, the below resources will help.
+Look up information on your property taxes before you buy.
+The below resources will help.